Zygmunt Bauman: Career

 University of Leeds.
 There he intermittently also served as head of the department.
 After his appointment, he published almost exclusively in English, his third language, and his reputation grew.

-From the late 1990s, Bauman exerted a considerable influence on the anti- or alter-globalization movement.
+From the late 1990s, Bauman exerted a considerable influence on the anti- or alter-globalisation movement.

 In a 2011 interview in the Polish weekly Polityka, Bauman criticised Zionism and Israel, saying Israel was not interested in peace and that it was "taking advantage of the Holocaust to legitimize unconscionable acts".
-He compared the Israeli West Bank barrier to the walls of the Warsaw Ghetto, where thousands of Jews died in the Holocaust.
+He expressed that "the mission of the Holocaust survivors is to bring salvation to the world and to protect it from another catastrophe: to expose hidden but still vital evil tendencies in this world, in order to prevent a second disgrace to civilization."
+In this specific context, he compared the Israeli West Bank barrier to the walls of the Warsaw Ghetto, where thousands of Jews died in the Holocaust, but to emphasize that "inflicting suffering degrades and morally destroys those who inflict suffering – and, contrary to belief, does not ennoble the suffering in the least."
 The Israeli ambassador to Poland, Zvi Bar, called Bauman's comments "half truths" and "groundless generalizations."
+Janina Bauman, the wife of Bauman, along with her sister Sophie and her mother Alina survived the slaughter of the Jews of Warsaw and the crushing of the Warsaw ghetto.

 In 2013 Bauman made his first visit to Israel after he left it in 1970: he accepted an invitation offered by the Israeli Sociological Society to give a keynote lecture at the ISS Annual Meeting and conduct a seminar with Israeli PhD sociology students.

 Bauman was a supporter of the Campaign for the Establishment of a United Nations Parliamentary Assembly, an organisation which advocates for democratic reform in the United Nations, and the creation of a more accountable international political system.

-Family
+Personal life and death

 Bauman was married to writer Janina Bauman, née Lewinson; 18 August 1926 – 29 December 2009.
 They had three daughters, painter Lydia Bauman, architect Irena Bauman, and professor Anna Sfard, a leading theorist of education at the University of Haifa.
-His grandson Michael Sfard is a prominent civil rights lawyer and author in Israel.
+His grandson Michael Sfard is a prominent civil rights activist and author in Israel.

+After losing his first wife, in 2015 he married sociologist Aleksandra Jasińska-Kania.
+She survived him upon his death in 2017.

 Zygmunt Bauman died in Leeds on 9 January 2017.